Fight Club: Home media

-The Laserdisc edition was only released in Japan on May 26, 2000 and features a different cover art, as well as one of the very few Dolby Digital Surround EX soundtracks released on LD.
-The VHS edition was released on October 31, 2000, as a part of 20th Century Fox's "Premiere Series" line.
-It includes a featurette after the film, "Behind the Brawl".

 Fight Club was released on Blu-ray in the United States on November 17, 2009.
 Five graffiti artists were commissioned to create 30 pieces of art for the packaging, encompassing urban aesthetics found on the East Coast and West Coast of the United States as well as influences from European street art.
-The Blu-ray edition opens with a menu screen for the romantic comedy Never Been Kissed starring Drew Barrymore before leading into the Fight Club menu screen.
-Fincher got permission from Barrymore to include the fake menu screen.
+The Blu-ray edition opens with a menu screen for the romantic comedy Never Been Kissed starring Drew Barrymore before leading into the Fight Club menu screen; Fincher got permission from Barrymore to include the fake menu screen.

 An online release in China from Tencent censored the bomb blasts at the end and replaced the ending with a message that Project Mayhem was thwarted, with Tyler Durden being arrested by law enforcement and placed in an insane asylum until 2012, adapting the ending of the original Fight Club novel.
 Weeks later, Tencent released a version of the film restoring 11 of the 12 minutes that had previously been cut.
 The novel's author Chuck Palahniuk believed the censored version partially restored the book's ending.

-In October 2024, Fincher confirmed he would oversee a 4K remaster of the film.
+For the film's 25th anniversary in October 2024, it was announced that Fincher was working on a 4K remaster of the film.
+After two years of restoration, the 4K remaster was screened in theaters for a one-night event on April 22, 2026, followed by an Ultra HD Blu-ray and digital release from 20th Century Studios on May 22.
+Fincher made alterations to the 4K remaster such as removing blemishes from Bonham Carter's face, adding lens flares and background lights, removing reflections, and changes to color timing, which drew criticism from fans and reviewers.